 Reactivity Symptoms

 Reactivity is manifested when you experience symptoms due to environments or activities that remind you of your trauma.
 People displaying these symptoms rarely talk about the past event and begin to avoid anything that reminds them of it.
 This could be places, people, sounds or sights.
 As more things begin to trigger your anxiety, you may find you become more confined and isolated due to the need to stay where you feel safe.
+This increases one’s risk of substance abuse disorders.

 Emotional Stress